 Still not sure what to get for Christmas?
 What about a beautiful wildlife print by a professional photographer?
 That’s Wild have partnered with seven photographers from around the world to sell their prints and support wildlife conservation.
 All paper the photos are printed on is sustainably sourced paper and 100% of profits go to various small NGOs and conservation initiatives around the world.

 An eco experience

 Unless you’re Marie Kondo, like most of us, you will have way too much ‘stuff’ already crammed into all available orifices of the house.
 In place of buying more things they don’t need, surprise your loved one with an eco experience instead.
-Treat them for a day out doing something they love, a night away on a glamping experience or get them something totally different, like a day out foraging and wild food inspired lunch or cycling through the New Forest to see the region’s wild ponies up close – but not too close!
+Treat them for a day out doing something they love, a night away on a glamping experience or get them something totally different, like a day out foraging and wild food inspired lunch or cycling through the New Forest to see the region’s free-roaming ponies up close – but not too close!
 If you’re stuck for ideas, Tinggly – a new to me website – is the only gift experience website I’ve found that both caters to a worldwide market and has clear sustainable practices.
 For any experience you book through them, they will offset 200% of your carbon emissions created during the experience and remove 5kg of plastics from the ocean on your behalf in collaboration with Plastic Bank.

 If you’ve left it too late for even us to help you out, the only option is to forego presents completely this year.
 Considering we’re in the midst of a pandemic it will be a whole lot easier to do this Christmas than any other.
 Then when 2021 comes around and we get to see friends and family like the good old days, we’ll finally to be able to give true meaning to the cheesy old saying, ‘Your presence is the only present I need.’
 Happy Christmas, y’all.